 The number of hardware options (ex. smart watches) and software (ex. apps) to track health markers like food intake, heart rate variability, sleep cycles, and daily movement are exploding.
 The second is a trend towards the utilization of natural methods for improving health.
 The last decade has shown a sharp increase in the use of herbs, vitamins, functional movement, yoga, chiropractic care, acupuncture, and the like for resolving common health conditions.

-- Fire up the metabolic machinery: A sedentary lifestyle effects every cell in the body by making them less efficient at performing their cellular duties.
+A sedentary lifestyle effects every cell in the body.
+It does this by making them less efficient at performing their cellular duties.
 Fatigue, weight gain, skin problems; impaired detoxification, poor concentration, chronic pain… any of these sound familiar?
 Move more!
-Take a lap around the building, hit a few flights of stairs, do 10 squats, or do 10 push-ups against your desk.
+Take a lap around the building.
+Hit a few flights of stairs.
+Do 10 squats.
+Do 10 push-ups against your desk.
 Do enough to pump the heart rate up to get you breathing a bit harder.

 With any of these recommendations, doing them regularly is key.
 Combating the average 14 hours that Americans sit per day takes more than a single bout of exercise.
 It takes frequency and regularity.
 It requires a different lifestyle.
 So, every 40 – 50 minutes take a self-love break and turn the trend in your favor.
 Sitting may be the new smoking, but active is the new awesome.